hickeng/vic/doc/design/portlayer/general-interfaces.md

   * VM, process, namespace
 * Loader - mechanism for initialization of an Executor, if needed
   * bootstrap.iso, direct boot, customer-bootstrap.iso
+* Linker - provides access to data sources/sinks
+  * volume mounts, networks, etc
+* Logic - the environment required by a task
+  * filesystem, executable
+* Task - invocation of a Logic
+  * working dir, env vars, process arguments, credentials,

+Current:
+logic - storage.Join
+task - exec.Join
+loader - not selectable
+executor - not selectable, can configure memory/cpu linker - volume.Join/network.Join/logging.Join/interaction.Join
+execution env - exec.ChangeState

+# Policy

+We may need to be able to supply policy at creation time, composition, or usage time.

+Questions:
+* should policy be associated with scopes/stores?
+* should policy be associated with the memebership of a scope/store? i.e. per-element during Join
+  * policy could be the pairing of a filterspec with a constraint (read-only, anti-afinity, allowed, denied, etc)
+    - if the constraint is unknown, cannot be satisfied or interpreted given existing policy then it's an error
+    - filter spec could be used to specify outgoing target in the case of open network scopes

+Scopes/Stores allow:
+* create, write
+* priority/shares
+* affinity

+Exposed ports:
+* may be associated with a specific scope
+  * if a contianer is in a scope then it may connect to any exposed ports in the scope

+Initiating connections:
+* only a concern on open scopes (bridge, container-networks)
+  * container may define permitted outgoing target (tcp: address/port, ip:address, ether:mac, etc)

 # Component interface